 - A record of executing successful campaigns in diverse settings, including in low-income communities and communities of color.

-- The Deputy Director will be supervising staff who are themselves experienced in organizing and managing issue campaigns.
+- The Director will be supervising staff who are themselves experienced in organizing and managing issue campaigns.
 Candidates must be able to support and manage staff who are independent and already successful in their work.

 - Full-time position.
 The position will require some evening and weekend engagements.

 - Full benefits: excellent health, dental, 401(k) match, paid time off.